DanieljcFan/RL-argumented-GA-for-TSP/README.md

 # RL-agumented-GeneticAlgorithm-for-TSP
 A project to find solution of a TSP problem, in cooperate with Grape Qiao, Han Wang, and Ziyan Lin

 TSP is a famous NP-hard problem, and Genetic Algorithm combined with Lin-Kernighan heuristic has been shown to be one of the best approximate solutions.
 Still, here is a space for imporvement.
-In this project Neural Network is applied to improve the efficiency of local search and thus improve the total algorithm.
+In this project Reinforcement Learning is applied to improve the efficiency of local search and thus improve the total algorithm.

 The whole process is as below:
  - Generate n route as initial population